 Relying heavily on store cupboard ingredients and dried spices, you can use either tinned or fresh tomatoes and add any extra veg you like.
 I include a few bird's eye chillies for heat, but you can decrease the amount or omit these altogether if you don't want a kick.

 If you've been on the lookout for a new and exciting vegan jackfruit recipe to try, I daresay the search is over.
-If you want to continue the search, however, I can highly recommend this smoky jackfruit chilli or these jackfruit and black bean tacos.
+If you want to continue the search, however, I can highly recommend this smoky jackfruit chilli or these easy jackfruit tacos.

 What is jackfruit?